AzanGhazi/Mind_Reader/README.md

 # PythonMindReader
 A Python Based Mind Reading application which will guess your number from 1-99.
-Made With Python using tkinter
+Made With Python using tkinter.

+This is a joke app :D